-Papaya is a tropical fruit grown on a tree originating from South America and Eastern North America.
-In North America the papaya tree is known as the “papaw” or “pawpaw” tree.
-The fruit is generally green when picked then skin turns yellow as it ripens.
-The center contains several black seeds.
+Papaya is a tropical tree fruit grown in South America and Eastern North America.
+In North America, the papaya tree is known as the “papaw” or “pawpaw” tree.
+The fruit is generally green when picked, but its skin turns yellow as it ripens.
+The center of the fruit contains several black seeds.

-When researching the safety and danger of papaya for dogs, there are a couple considerations.
+When researching the safety of papaya for dogs, there are several things that need to be considered:

-- First is the potential for blockage from the seeds and skin.
-Dogs in tropical areas where trees grow have exposure to the whole fruit can develop gastrointestinal upset and potential blockage.
+- First is the potential for gastrointestinal blockage from the seeds and skin of the fruit.
+Dogs in tropical areas where papaya trees grow have exposure to the whole fruit and can develop gastrointestinal issues and potential blockage.
 The same is true for dogs that have exposure to the trash and eat the skin or large amounts of seeds.

-- The second is the risk of choking when eating the skin or in whole large pieces of papaya.
+- The second danger is the risk of choking when eating the skin or large pieces of the fruit.

-- The third consideration is papaya seeds contain small amounts of cyanide which is toxic.
-However, these amounts are so small they are not considered to be significant.
-In fact, papaya seeds are considered to have many health benefits in people.
+- The third consideration is that papaya seeds contain small amounts of cyanide, which is toxic.
+However, this amount is small enough to be considered insignificant.
+In fact, papaya seeds have many health benefits for humans.

-The answer to the question, can dogs eat papaya…is yes.
-Dogs can eat papaya and often love the soft texture and enjoy it as a healthy snack.
-Papaya is a good source of water, fiber, potassium, calcium, folate, and vitamins A, C, E and K. Papaya is also known for the digestive enzymes.
+Yes, dogs can eat papaya.
+They often love the soft texture of this delicious fruit and enjoy it as a healthy snack.
+Vitamins and minerals are just as important for dogs as they are for humans.
+Papaya is a good source of water, fiber, potassium, calcium, folate, and vitamins A, C, E, and K. Papaya is also known for its digestive enzymes.

-Ingestion of large amounts of skin or seeds from papaya have the potential to can cause gastrointestinal blockage.
-A few papaya seeds are not likely to be harmful but it is recommended to cut out the seeds before giving to your dog.
-Papaya seeds contain small amounts of cyanide.
-The papaya skin is not very digestible and can cause intestinal blockage.
+It is the seeds and peel of the papaya that are dangerous for dogs.
+Ingestion of large amounts of papaya skin or seeds has the potential to cause gastrointestinal blockage.
+A few papaya seeds are not likely to be harmful, but it is recommended to cut out the seeds before feeding to your dog.
+The papaya skin is also hard to digest and can cause intestinal blockage when eaten.

 Do Dogs Need Papaya?